cxncur/hyprland/README.md

 - **Hypridle**: Idle management with screen lock and DPMS control
 - **Swaync**: Notification center with toggle via Waybar (default config included if not customized)
 - **Wlogout**: Stylish power menu for lock, logout, suspend, hibernate, reboot, and shutdown
-- **Wofi**: Minimalist app launcher with a dark theme and rounded corners
+- **Rofi**: Minimalist app launcher with a dark theme and rounded corners
 - **Kitty**: Terminal with a semi-transparent background
 - **Custom Keybindings**: Super key-based controls for workspaces, windows, screenshots, and media